sedrickwall/Sedrick-Wall-Portfolio/replit.md

 - SEO-friendly meta structure

 ### Adding New Posts
-1. Create `.md` file in `client/src/content/blog/` with frontmatter
+1. Create `.md` file in `client/public/content/blog/` with frontmatter
-2. Import in `client/src/pages/BlogPost.tsx` using `?raw` suffix
-3. Register metadata in `content/blog/metadata.ts`
+2. Register metadata in `content/blog/metadata.ts` (simple TypeScript entry)
-4. Deploy - changes auto-deploy on git push
+3. Deploy - changes auto-deploy on git push

-**Note:** The bundled approach ensures blog posts work reliably on Vercel by including markdown content directly in the JavaScript bundle, avoiding static file serving issues.
+**Note:** While content is written in markdown, new posts require a one-line registration in `metadata.ts`.
+This is a design trade-off for performance and type safety.
 See `BLOG_CONTENT_GUIDE.md` for detailed instructions.

 ### Newsletter Integration
 Current implementation provides UI and validation.
 To connect Mailchimp: